SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 - Learning Steps

 And it could be further argued that Learning Steps only exist as a part of Courses, therefore the Domain Model is centered around the idea of Users learning from Courses, which did not change from the initial vision of the system.

+The inclusion of stakeholders as entities within the domain model mostly arised from the need of defining and understanding attributes and relationships of Users.

 ### Security Requirements